97liki/Medical-Assistant/README.md

 - **Doctor Recommendation:** Based on the predicted diseases, the system recommends doctors specializing in the relevant medical fields, prioritizing those with the highest user satisfaction ratings.

 ## Requirements
 Before running the system, ensure all necessary dependencies are installed.
 Please refer to the `requirements.txt` file included in the repository, which lists all the libraries and their versions needed for the project.
-To install these dependencies, run the following command in your virtual environment:\n pip install -r requirements.txt
+To install these dependencies, run the following command in your virtual environment:
+pip install -r requirements.txt